vinnil76-art/system-analyst-portfolio/README.md

 **My Role / What I Did**
 - Analyzed and modeled the report generation and approval process.
-- Defined system behavior for edge cases (no data, regeneration, cancellation).
+- Defined system behavior for edge cases (no data, regeneration, cancellation scenarios).
 - Aligned workflow with business rules and user actions.
 ---